PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 #### Crew Quarters

 > [!tldr]
-> Cracked and broken stone walls
+> - Cracked and broken stone walls > collapsed some furniture
+> - Beds > backpack under middle bed >
+> -
 ## Inhabitants
 - List major characters that inhabit this place
 - List what faction(s), governments, or groups have control or are attempting to gain control, if any